mikaelvesavuori/better-apis-workshop/README.md

 - The second version (`beta`) includes a name and some other fields retrieved from an external API, plus a profile image (of a cat) from another external API.
 - Finally, a new feature is developed on top of the second version, using a third external API.
 This feature is hidden under a feature toggle named `enableNewUserApi`.

+More flows and details can be seen in the diagrams below.

 The main software components are:

+- **Microservice**: The `FakeUserBasic` service, if you want to do the workshop part and have some boilerplate code ready
 - **Microservice**: The `FakeUser` service
 - **Microservice**: The `FeatureToggles` service